 There is also a diversity in pricing, with shows scattered across the cost spectrum, ensuring there is an option for all budgets.

-To help you identify a good fit, we wanted to rank shows based on customer reviews on TripAdvisor, and also point out the various comedy club options that exist.
+To help you identify a good fit, I wanted to rank shows based on customer reviews on TripAdvisor, and also point out the various comedy club options that exist.

-For each show, we’ll be sure to link out to a few different ticket sellers, allowing you to easily shop around and find the best deal.
+For each show, I’ll be sure to link out to a couple of different ticket sellers where applicable, allowing you to easily shop around and find the best deal.